-Mike Bell enters his eighth season at Florida State serving as associate head coach with his primary duties including oversight of the Seminole pitching staff and assisting in the recruiting process.
+Mike Bell enters his sixth season at Florida State serving as an associate head coach with his primary duties including oversight of the Seminole pitching staff and assisting in the recruiting process.
 Entering the 2017 season, Bell was named a Top 30 recruiter (No. 13) by D1Baseball.com.

-Among the 25 FSU draft picks for Seminole pitching since 2012 were the group of Billy Strode, Dylan Silva, Boomer Biegalski and Bryant Holtmann in the 2015 draft.
+Among the 15 pitchers that have been drafted since Bell’s arrival in 2012 includes the group of William Strode, Dylan Silva, Boomer Biegalski and Bryant Holtmann, all selected in the 2015 draft.
 The four helped lead FSU to 8.9 strikeouts per nine innings, seventh-best nationally.
 Biegalski anchored the unit by topping the ACC in strikeouts (112) and was named the ACC Tournament MVP.
 After a solid season, Biegalski was drafted in the 14th round by the Oakland Athletics.

 Holtmann, who finished 6-1 on the season with a 3.36 ERA, was selected in the 24th round of the 2015 MLB Draft by the Diamondbacks.
 Silva capped off the campaign with 76 strikeouts, second-most on the team, and a 4.29 ERA.
 He was selected in the 11th round of the 2015 MLB Draft by the Mariners.
 Strode earned third team All-American honors from the National Collegiate Baseball Writers Association after making 30 relief appearances en route to a 3-0 record, 14 saves and a 1.80 ERA.
 The Cleveland Indians selected him in the 10th round of the draft.